CliffordAnderson/XQuery4Humanists/02-Exploring-TEI-with-XQuery.md

 In this session, we are going to tackle some textual analysis with XQuery.
 When you are working with real world data like documents encoded according to the [TEI Guidelines](http://www.tei-c.org/index.xml), your query expressions will tend to become more complicated than the simple examples we saw in the first session.
 We'll apply what we've learned and use our new-found knowledge of XQuery to explore literary documents.

+### Learning Outcomes

+* Apply XQuery to TEI documents to study word frequency;
+* Use XQuery to carry out exploratory analysis of TEI documents;
+* Learn to create web pages from TEI documents with XQuery;
+* Transform a TEI document into GraphML for network analysis.

 ### Word Frequencies in XQuery

 A good use case for XQuery is developing word frequency lists for digital texts.
 Among the first poems I learned as a child was "Eldorado" by Edgar Allen Poe.
 I recall being struck by the repetition of the word "shadow" in the poem.
 Why did Poe repeat the word in these lines?
 While this session's XQuery exercise won't sort out the answer to that question, it will help us find out how frequently he used that and other words.